uehanayuuhi/linkedList/README.md

 linkedList<T>* start = new linkedList<T>(startValue);
 ```

-Please note that, if you use the default constructor to initialize the `start` object, `value` data member of the `linkedList` class will contains unexpected values.
+Please note that, if you use the default constructor to initialize the `start` object, `value` data member of the `linkedList` class will contain unexpected values.
 There is no default value has written for `value` data member, so if you would like, you can change it to meet your needs.

 After initialization of `start`, you can write a loop to add to the sequence of linked objects.